jatin24/SocietyProject/README.md

                     SocietyProject/employee/src/main/resources/application.properties
                 c.
 It is configured with http by default.
                 d.
 REST SERVICE maintains a local cache to hold the employees.
                 e.
-It has all "CRUD operations".
+It has all "CRUD operations" with unit test cases.

   2. employee-ui - This is a angular project.
 [UI for Employee Management]